dariofiru/pjx/README.md

 + **Reset FMX**: Clicking the button will reset all FMX data and basically restart a new league: all teams/players scores and values are reset, and a new table (with all active lineups) is created.
 + **set round interval**: admin can set how often the scheduling job runs.
 In a live production game that would probably be every 24 hours, but since it would be impractical, the value can be set to just a few minutes.
 This feature require server restart.

-## How to play the game
+## How to play the game <a id="play"></a>
 The app should be launched with:
 **python manage.py runserver --noreload**

 The app comes preloaded with a number of accounts and a running FMX League (usernames: dario, tony, sarah, silvia, john. password: 1234 ), in order to join them we need to:
-1. register on the app with a unique user name and team name and choosing a team logo between a random selection of the available logos.
+1. Register on the app with a unique user name and team name and choosing a team logo between a random selection of the available logos.
 2. After registration we access the main dashboard.
 At this stage we can already view the latest round results or check the FMX League table but of course we are not part of it yet.
 As the dashboard suggests, we should immediately create our team using the allocated budget (800 FMX coins)
 3. on the create squad page we are presented with a page divided in two: on the left side we can see the available players, while on the right the empty roster that we need to fill up taking into consideration our budget, recent career stats for each players are available.